spatie/laravel-medialibrary/docs/working-with-media-collections/defining-media-collections.md

 ## Defining a fallback URL or path

-If your media collection does not contain any items, calling `getFirstMediaUrl` or `getFirstMediaPath` will return `null`.
+If your media collection does not contain any items, calling `getFirstMediaUrl`, `getFirstMediaPath`, `getLatestMediaUrl` or `getLatestMediaPath` will return `null`.
 You can change this by setting a fallback url and/or path using `useFallbackUrl` and `useFallbackPath`.

 ```php
 use Spatie\MediaLibrary\MediaCollections\File;